To generate an empty project run

 Environment Variables

 Environment variables can be used in the project files.
 In fact, they must be used for sensitive information like passwords or API keys.
-In addition to variables passed to a process, Syncmaven will from
+In addition to variables passed to a process, Syncmaven will from.env

 file in the project root.env.local